 Generally, shares of preferred stock are senior to common stock within a company's capital structure and offer a priority claim on the company's cash flow.
 Preferred stock typically pays a stated dividend, but has less appreciation potential and tends to offer a lower total return as compared to common stock.
 However, authorizing us to issue more shares of preferred stock than currently authorized by the Certificate of Incorporation will not affect materially any substantive rights, powers or privileges of our stockholders.
 Our Board of Directors will determine the terms of any shares of preferred stock to be authorized, including dividend or interest rates, conversion prices, voting rights, redemption prices, maturity dates and similar matters.
 The additional shares of preferred stock for which authorization is sought are identical to the shares of our preferred stock now authorized.
 The issuance of shares of preferred stock may, among other things, have a dilutive effect on the earnings per share and on the equity and voting power of existing stockholders and may adversely affect the market price for our common stock.
-On the other hand, if we do not receive stockholder approval on this Proposal 3, we may be hindered in our ability to raise capital to pursue new investment opportunities that could be beneficial to us and our stockholders.
+On the other hand, if we do not receive common stockholder approval on this Proposal 3, we may be hindered in our ability to raise capital to pursue new investment opportunities that could be beneficial to us and our stockholders.
 This reduced flexibility would also put us at a competitive disadvantage to our peers, many of whom have been able to complete offerings of preferred stock.

 The issuance of shares of preferred stock could enable the Board to discourage an attempt to obtain control of us by diluting the interest of a bidder for us.
 Also, shares of preferred stock could be issued to render more difficult a merger or similar transaction.
-The Board of Directors, however, intends to authorize the issuance of shares of preferred stock only for capital raising purposes and not as an anti-takeover mechanism.
+Subject to the obligations of our directors to fulfill fiduciary or other duties and comply with standards of conduct imposed on them by the Delaware General Corporation Law or any other applicable state or federal law, rule or regulation, AGNC represents that it will not, without the prior approval of its common stockholders, issue any series of preferred stock specifically for any defensive or anti-takeover purpose, including to implement any stockholder rights plan for such purpose.
+The Board of Director's determination that any such preferred stock was not issued as an anti-takeover measure shall be conclusive.